LLMs as Hackers: Autonomous Linux Privilege Escalation Attacks: Background and Related Work

-Five years after transformer models were introduced~\cite{vaswani2017attention}, OpenAI's publicly accessible chatGPT~\cite{chatGPT} transformed the public understanding of LLMs.
-By now, cloud-based commercial LLMs such as OpenAI's GPT family, Anthropic's Claude or Google's Bard have become ubiquitous~\cite{zhao2023survey}.
-The release of Meta's Llama and Llama2 models~\cite{touvron2023llama} ignited interest in running local LLMs to reduce both potential privacy impact as well as subscription-based costs.
+Five years after transformer models were introduced~\citep{vaswani2017attention}, OpenAI's publicly accessible chatGPT~\citep{chatGPT} transformed the public understanding of LLMs.
+By now, cloud-based commercial LLMs such as OpenAI's GPT family, Anthropic's Claude or Google's Gemini have become ubiquitous~\citep{zhao2023survey}.
+Each new generation of Meta's Llama model~\citep{touvron2023llama} ignites interest in running local LLMs to reduce both potential privacy impact as well as subscription-based costs.

-There is an ongoing discussion about minimum viable model parameter sizes.
-On the one hand, proponents claim that emergent features only arise with larger model sizes~\cite{kosinski2023theory, bubeck2023sparks, wei2022emergent}; on the other hand, proponents claim that smaller models can achieve domain-specific tasks with reduced costs for both training and execution~\cite{bender2021dangers}.
-This becomes especially important when LLMs should perform locally, e.g., in agent-based scenarios~\cite{andreas2022language, park2023generative}.
+There is an ongoing discussion about the minimum viable model parameter size.
+On one hand, proponents claim that emergent features arise only with larger model sizes~\citep{kosinski2023theory,bubeck2023sparks,wei2022emergent}; on the other hand, proponents claim that smaller models can achieve domain-specific tasks with reduced costs for both training and execution~\citep{bender2021dangers}.

+Smaller models are feasible to run locally.
+This is important for agent-based scenarios~\citep{andreas2022language,park2023generative} or if privacy reasons disallow the usage of cloud-based LLMs.
+In early 2024 the term \textit{Small Language Models} was introduced to denote models with parameter sizes typically smaller than 8--12 billions, one example of such a model would be \llama-8b.

+An alternative to using small language models is quantizing models with larger parameter counts.
+In this approach, parts of the model weights are quantized from 32bit floating points into data types of lower precision, e.g., 4 bit integers.
+This reduces the model's memory requirements, and thus makes local model usage computationally feasible.
+There is an ongoing discussion on the trade-off between using smaller models of full precision and using larger quantized models~\citep{huang2024good}.